X-Men fan fiction

 “Perhaps, one day, you’ll take full possession of the Mind Stone, as Storm has taken possession of the Heart Stone.
 But, for now, I’ll continue to hold it for you... until you are ready to go forth and do great deeds.”

-Jean left Xavier’s study, her feet on autopilot, her mind still turning over the many events of the last few hours.
+Jean left Xavier’s study, feet on autopilot, her mind still turning over the events of the last few hours.
 A short time later she had showered and changed, out of her X-gear and into casual dress.
 By then the team had gone their separate ways.
 Angel, flying to clear his head; he was taking off now from the rooftop where Ororo was tending her garden.
 Hank and Xavier were in Xavier’s office.

 Once she reached the first floor her steps carried her toward the game room, where she found Scott.
 He was still dressed in his team gear, where else but at the pool table.
 Jean paused to let him finish his shot before she interrupted.
 But she laughed when (after trying several angles to set up the shot and still not finding the one he wanted) he set his pool cue aside and made a spectacularly difficult shot using his optic blasts instead.